-This was one of my favorite hikes I’ve done in any of the parks, because although it’s centered in the middle of mountains, this trail somehow made me focus on the smaller things around me.
-There was so much color and texture in everything, and at one point it passes a shady resting spot where the rock is eerily shaped like a face, as though the mountains are looking back at you.
+This was one of my favorite hikes, in any of the parks, because although it’s centered in the middle of mountains, this trail somehow made me focus on the smaller things around me.
+There was color and texture everywhere, and at one point the trail passes a shady resting spot where a large rock is shaped like a face, as though the mountains are looking back at you.
 We turned around once we reached Chasm Falls, where the Thompson River narrows and crashes down over a rocky 25 foot drop.
 It’s a beautiful spot.

 We stopped briefly at Sprague Lake before heading back to town for a late lunch.
-There is a loop around the lake that is a lovely, and very easy walk that can be done without sturdy footwear.
+There is a loop around the lake that is a lovely, and can be done without sturdy footwear.
 If you’re looking for a gentle hike, this is a great place to stop and there is a nice picnic area as well.

 The Rocky Mountain National Park receives one of the highest number of annual visitors in the park system for good reason.
 Whatever your reason for wanting to be outdoors, this park has something for you to enjoy.
 I liked the large variety of trails, and easily found hikes that were in my challenge category.
 Opportunities for beautiful photographs were everywhere, and the wildlife viewing rivals Yellowstone.
 I’m planning to head back for another trip in the autumn season.